giovannifrontera/School-Tender-Finder/php/README.md

 # PHP Version of School Tender Finder

-This directory provides a lightweight PHP implementation of a few API endpoints from the original Node.js server.
+This directory provides a lightweight PHP implementation of selected API endpoints.
 It is designed for deployment on shared hosting services such as Aruba that typically offer PHP and MySQL.

 ## Requirements